zukka77/simplesamlphp/modules/saml/docs/sp.md

 :   *Note*: SAML 2 specific.

-`maxCache`
+`validUntil`
-:   maxCache allows you to set the `validUntil` in the SP's metadata.
-It's an integer representing the amount of seconds.
+:   validUntil allows you to set the `validUntil` in the SP's metadata.
+It's an integer representing the amount of seconds since current time.

-`maxDuration`
+`cacheDuration`
-:   maxDuration allows you to set the `cacheDuration` in the SP's metadata.
+:   cacheDuration allows you to set the `cacheDuration` in the SP's metadata.
 It's an integer representing the amount of seconds.

 `name`
 :   The name of this SP.